About 30 years ago, do you know one of the best places to connect with your customers? Their car.

 As podcasting is an audio-based medium, you need the quality of your voice recording to be as high as possible.
 Now, I’m not suggesting that you buy a thousand dollar microphone or anything like that.
 But here are some of my suggestions for getting started.

 Your first step is to buy an excellent quality USB mic.
-I highly suggest the Blue Yeti Mic.
+I highly suggest the Audio-Technical AT2020 (I have it and it’s super easy to use!).
 It offers superb value for your money, with terrific sound and ease of operation!
-You may also want to purchase some extras like a pop filter to prevent “popping” sounds whenever you say a P or B. I would avoid any extra purchases like a mic arm or shock mount right now, but they might be a good idea down the line.
+You may also want to purchase some extras like a pop filter to prevent “popping” sounds whenever you say a P or B (here is the one I use!)
+I would avoid any extra purchases like a mic arm or shock mount right now, but they might be a good idea down the line.

-You will also need audio editing software.
+You will also need podcast hosting (my hand’s down favorite is Transistor) and audio editing software.
 You could splurge on something like Logic for Mac or Adobe Audition for PC.
 Or you could go with free options like GarageBand for Mac or Audible for PC.
 I’m not going to lie; there is a learning curve for all of these tools.
 If you are just getting started with podcasting, my advice would be to record a few minutes of “test podcasting,” and then edit that together.
-There are a ton of useful “how to” videos on YouTube to get you started.
+There are a ton of useful “how-to” videos on YouTube to get you started.
+Or I can help!